gustaveroussy/CFS/docs/CFS_Tuto_Visium.md

 ![ICA_topGenes](https://raw.githubusercontent.com/gustaveroussy/CFS/development/docs/Tutorial_images/ICA_topGenes.png)

-- **IC-specific heatmap**: Display weights of selected IC's top contributory gene across all ICs. allows for rapid interpretation of gene list by expert and rapid identification of similar ICs.
-Underneath the heatmap, the number of total and positive contributor genes are displayed with buttons allowing the copy of the associated gene lists to clipboard.
+- **IC-specific heatmap**: Display weights of selected IC's top contributor genes across all ICs.
+Allows for rapid interpretation of gene list by expert and rapid identification of similar ICs.
+Underneath the heatmap, the number of total and positive contributor genes are displayed with adjacent buttons allowing the copy of the associated gene lists to clipboard.

 ![ICA_ICWeight](https://raw.githubusercontent.com/gustaveroussy/CFS/development/docs/Tutorial_images/ICA_ICWeight.png)

 - **Functional enrichment**: Display the result of functional enrichment analysis.
-Select the database to display in the drop down menu in the left box.
+Select the database to display in the drop down menu in the parameter selection box.

 ![ICA_enrich](https://raw.githubusercontent.com/gustaveroussy/CFS/development/docs/Tutorial_images/ICA_enrich.png)